 How old does my child have to be?

 WPFC encourages the development of football skills at a young age and we accept players who have turned 4 years prior to 1 January of the relevant season to play in the U6 games.
 To play in an Under 6 team, a child must also not turn older than 6 in the calendar year of the relevant season.
-Similarly, to play in an Under 9 team, a child must not turn older than 9 in the calendar year of the relevant season, and so on.
+This age principle applies to all age groups in MiniRoos.
+Visit our Age Group page for more information.

 What is the format of the games?

-The Miniroos program utilises the Small Sided Football (SSF) format.
-These are games with smaller numbers of children playing on smaller sized fields which results in players being more involved because fewer players are sharing one ball in a smaller area.
-Small sided games on small fields are, without question, the best way for children to learn, play the game and have the most fun.
+The MiniRoos program utilises the Small-Sided Football format.
+These are games with smaller numbers of children playing on smaller sized fields.
+This results in players being more involved as fewer players are sharing one ball in a smaller area.
+This approach is considered the best way for children to learn, play the game, and most importantly to have a lot of fun.

 When are the games played?